tdongsi/bart-parking/README.md

 ### Background

-Before having the Monthly Parking Permit, you usually have no choice but Daily Parking Permits (DPP).
+Before having the Monthly Parking Permit, you usually have no choice but Daily Parking Permits (DPP) for BART commutes.
-You will often end up having to download multiple PDF files for the DPPs and print them to put on the dashboard.
+You will often end up having to download multiple PDF files for the DPPs and print them to put on the vehicle's dashboard.
 The BART reservation website offers no easy way to download all of them in one click (see the screenshot).

 ![BART Screenshot](BART.jpg?raw=true "Screenshot")